kennethbchen/Favorite-Pokemon-Template-Tool/README.md

 ## Notes

 - The page won't display well on smaller screens.
 Try to maximize the browser window.
-- Many, many images will be loaded, so some probably won't display immediately.
+- Many, many images will be loaded (like 1,300+), so some probably won't display immediately.
-- All Time Favorite (bottom right cell) will probably lag while it is loading.
+- All Time Favorite (bottom right cell) will probably lag while it is loading all the images.